Skip to content

 Financial smishing

-This type of smishing targets banking or financial institution customers.
+This type of smishing targets banking or financial institution clients.
 Victims receive messages that appear to be from their bank, alerting them to suspicious account activity, a blocked card, or a pending transaction.

 The text often prompts recipients to click on a link or call a specified number to resolve the issue.
 By doing so, victims may unwittingly disclose their account details, enabling the attackers to gain unauthorized access or conduct fraudulent transactions.